DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/install/deploy-operator.md

         Set the address of the K8s container registry, and the available online registry has been filled in by default.
         If the environment is privatized, it can be modified to a private registry address.

-    - `DRDB`：
+    - `DRBD`：

-        If you need to use high-availability data volumes, please enable the `DRDB` module.
-If it was not enabled during installation, please refer to [Enabling DRDB](drbdinstall.md).
+        If you need to use high-availability data volumes, please enable the `DRBD` module.
+If it was not enabled during installation, please refer to [Enabling DRBD](drbdinstall.md).

     - `replicas`:

         The recommended number of replicas for each component is `2`.

 5. After confirming that the parameters are correct, click __OK__ to complete the installation.